How to File Annual Report in North Carolina | 2023 Guide

 • Business Activity: A brief description of the primary business activities conducted by the LLC.

-• Date of Formation: The LLC was originally registered with the state.
+• Date of Formation: The LLC was originally registered with North Carolina.

 • Filing Period: The time frame covered by the Annual Report, typically one calendar year.